Every week in your box, you’ll find incredible, responsibly sourced ingredients—and that means no GMOs.

 Many of the GMOs that make it into the food system are herbicide-resistant commodity crops grown in monocultures (then processed into vegetable oil, sugar or other food additives).
 For example, the USDA estimates that over 90% of U.S. soybean, corn, and cotton acreage is herbicide-resistant.
 That means farmers can spray their fields with herbicides, without harming the crops.
 Over time, however, weeds develop a resistance to these herbicides, resulting in herbicide-tolerant superweeds that farmers control with ever-more toxic and powerful chemicals.

-We have found that these growing practices, and other associated with growing GMOs, aren’t aligned with our goal of supporting and advancing regenerative agricultural systems, whether through direct sourcing from farmers who grow specialty vegetables or partnering with livestock operations to promote animal welfare.
+We have found that these growing practices aren’t aligned with our responsible sourcing practices, whether through direct sourcing from farmers who grow specialty vegetables or partnering with livestock operations to promote animal welfare.
 For these reasons, we’ve removed GMOs from our ingredients.
-To ensure that we do not source GMOs, we require that our suppliers certify to us that their products, and their ingredients, were not produced using genetic engineering.
-To learn about other ways that we’re working to support our vision for a better food system, visit our Vision Page.
+To ensure that we do not source GMOs, we require that our suppliers certify to us that their products and ingredients were not produced using genetic engineering.

 Beyond their use as food additives like vegetable oil and sugar, GMOs are extremely prevalent in animal feed.
 Consistent with federal legislation, animal products (like meat, dairy or eggs) that are derived from animals given GMO feed are not considered GMOs.
 But we still think this should be addressed, as we’re aiming to reduce and ultimately eliminate our demand for all GMOs—and that means removing GMO animal feed from our supply chain.
-Through direct partnerships with farmers, we’re actively working to develop non-GMO alternatives for our animal feed, while incorporating more beef and dairy from grass-fed cows into our menus.
+Through direct partnerships with farmers,, while incorporating more beef and dairy from grass-fed cows into our menus.

-As the scientific debate around GMOs in food evolves, we’ll continue to encourage transparency on the part of food suppliers, keeping our customers informed on the key issues and updating them on our progress in building a better food system.
+As the scientific debate around GMOs in food evolves, we’ll continue to encourage transparency on the part of food suppliers, keeping our customers informed on the key issues.

 Though you won’t encounter them in your Blue Apron delivery, GMOs are commonplace in grocery stores (and in many different forms).
 Want to know a little more about them before your next shopping trip?
 We’ve got you covered.